xinghuix13/hack_my_robot/README.md

    * Change the topic of the 2D Pose Estimate tool from */initialpose* to */addpose*
     ![](doc/images/2022-10-17-11-04-31.png)
    * Close the panel.
-6. Indicate 3 positions in the map using the 2D Pose Estimate tool, in the same way as you indicated the initial position of the robot in Step 3.
+6. Indicate 3 scan positions in the map using the 2D Pose Estimate tool, in the same way as you indicated the initial position of the robot in Step 3.
 A small green arrow should appear where you indicated the position, and a message should appear on the terminal where you launched the ```hack_my_robot_complete.launch file```.
 7. Publish an empty message to the path_ready topic to run the routine once and save the positions in a file.
 ```
 rostopic pub -1 /path_ready std_msgs/Empty
 ```
+8. Indicate 1 final destination of the turtlebot in the map using the 2D Pose Estimate tool, in the same way as you indicated the initial position of the robot in Step 7.
+A small green arrow should appear where you indicated the position, and a message should appear on the terminal where you launched the ```hack_my_robot_complete.launch file```.
+The robot will start moving to the 3 scanning position automatically and come back to the 4th waypoint where you set as the final goal.
-8. Wait until it finishes the routine.
+9. Wait until it finishes the routine.
 If all went well, the robot should have taken 3 pictures in the 3 locations you previously set.
+(If the robot cannot move, or warnnings related to "timeout tolerance" try synchronize the time clock on Rasberry Pi and Remote PC.)
-9. If you are happy with the routine, publish an empty message to the start_journey topic to start a loop.
+10. If you are happy with the routine, publish an empty message to the start_journey topic to start a loop.
 The routine will stop as soon as you stop publishing the message to the topic.
 ```
 rostopic pub /start_journey std_msgs/Empty
 ```
-10. Let's get hacking!!
+11. Let's get hacking!!